Structure Adaptive Elastic-Net: Methodology

 \subsubsection{Structural information}

-We discuss two primary types of structural information that are motivated by specific applications.
-As a special case, we also show that the weights simplify to the well known A-Lasso weights when no structural information are provided.
-For ease of notation, we suppress the dependence of $n$ on $p$ for the rest of the discussion.
+Here we present examples of structural information that are motivated by specific applications.
+We show that when no structural information is provided, the weight updates from (\ref{optimization step}) simplify to the adaptive weights as recommended by \cite{zou2009} for the A-Enet.
+For ease of notation, we suppress the dependence of $p$ on $n$ for the rest of the discussion.

-\paragraph{Group structure.} In micro-array experiments, different genes may be clustered into several groups along biological pathways or based on phenotype information and gene ontology.
-This implies that the set of predictors can be partitioned into $ D $ mutually exclusive blocks $ { \{S_d\} }_{d=1}^D $ with $\abs{S_d} = p_d$.
-In such a case, the signals are likely to appear together in these blocks.
+\paragraph{Group structure.} In microarray experiments, different genes may be clustered into several groups along biological pathways or based on phenotype information and gene ontology, and so on.
+This implies that the set of predictors can be partitioned into $ D $ mutually exclusive blocks $ { \{S_d\} }_{d=1}^D $ with $\abs{S_d} = p_d$ and the signals belonging to the same group are likely to appear together.
 So it seems natural to consider the following set of $\bs{w}$: